bcchenbc/fridaymorning/README.md

 #### Proposed Solution

 Streamlined test-in-production may ease the pain of setting up an ideal test environment.
 By directing a proportion of workload to containers or virtual machine with new feature/commit, this test-in-production setup can have the most direct feedback from real user.
 Also, with additional configuration, this setup will support tasks that require live migration.
 The deliverable will be a system build on:

 - CI/CD enabled version control system
 - Container/virtual machine orchestration software
 - Health/performance check and feedback mechanism for rollout/failure-recovery/rollback
 - Monitoring tools

+#### Use Case

+The project use a basic streaming pipeline for demonstration.
+A Twitter Streaming API subscriber script handles the generation of data.
+A set of scripts built for Kafka facilitates the transfer of data from the source to analytics and storage sinks.

+###### Setup the demostration (howto for use this repo)
+TODO

+###### Expected result
+1. Check thing are up and connected.
+2. Take a look on the Grafana Dashboard.
+The Dashboard will display:
+   - Latency: completion time for each tasks for the nodes.
+   - Traffic: numbers of tasks completed by each node in a minutes.
+   - Errors: numbers of malformed task calls, on each node.
+   - Saturation: memory and cpu utilization for each ndoe.

 #### Tech Stack

 ###### Gitlab CI/CD:

 - Consolidate vcs and CI/CD service
 - Great flexibility with Shell Runner (and etc.)
+- CI features are freely available. ([CE vs EE](https://about.gitlab.com/images/feature_page/gitlab-features.pdf))

 ###### Docker Swarm / Terraform + HAProxy